 2. What does an Accounting intern do?

-First of all it is not a free ride you are expected to work, learn and contribute to the benefit of the organisation.
+First of all, it is not a free ride you are expected to work, learn and contribute to the benefit of the organization.
 Your activities may include:

 - Data entry.
 Add information to files.
 Update client files.